KingLai23/Puzzle/README.md

 ## Requirements
 - A Linux machine for server administration
-- An external location to store the backups (we used a Raspberry Pi 4)
+- An external machine to store the backups (we used a **Raspberry Pi 4**)

-Note: Do make sure both the Linux machine and external location have at least 128GB of storage in order to keep up with the backups.
+Note: Do make sure both the Linux machine and external location have at least **128GB** of storage in order to keep up with the backups.

 ## How to Set-up
 ### (1) Setting-up an SVN Server